-DLSw+list groups
+DLSw DLSw+list groups

-Group Role Xmit Bufsize Rcv Bufsize Max Segsize Keepalive Priority
+Grou Role Xmit Bufsize Rcv Bufsize Max Segsize Keepalive Priority

-Inact.
+Inac t.
 Time Max cnx.
 Min cnx.
 Retries Timeout

 1 CLIENT 5120 5120 1024 DISABLED MEDIUM

 0 0 0 0 0

-DLSw+
+DLSw +

 Group Group number.

 Role Type of group.

 Xmit Bufsize Size of the TCP transmit buffer within the 1.024 - 32.768 range.
 The transmission buffer size must at least double the maximum segment size.
 Default value is 5.120.

 Rcv Bufsize Size of the TCP receive buffer within the 1.024 - 32.768 range.
 The reception buffer size must at least double the maximum segment size.
 Default is 5.120.

 Max Segsize Maximum size of the TCP segment, within the 64 - 16.384 range.
 Default is 1.024.

 Keepalive The status of the keepalive functionality, enabled or disabled.

 Priority Displays the priority of the DLSw group as HIGH, MEDIUM or LOW.

 Inact.
-Time Displays the time during which the link should not have circuits established in order to deac- tivate it.
-Default is 0 which deactivates this functionality.
+Time Displays the time during which the link should not have circuits established in order to deactivate it.
+Default is 0, meaning this functionality is disabled.

 Max cnx.
-Displays the maximum number of connections which if surpassed penalizes the link by dropping its priority to LOW.
-Default is 0 which deactivates this functionality.
+Displays the maximum number of connections that, if surpassed, drop the priority of the link to LOW.
+Default is 0, meaning this functionality is disabled.

 Min cnx.
-Displays the minimum number of connections which if reached or is below this value, the link then recovers its priority.
+Displays the minimum number of connections that, when reached, triggers the link to recover its priority.
 Default is 0.

-Retries Displays the maximum number of unsuccessful connection attempts, which if surpassed penalizes the link by dropping its value to LOW.
-Default is 0 which deactivates this functionality.
-Timeout Displays the time that the link must remain with LOW priority due to an excess of unsuccess- ful connection attempts before recovering its priority.
-Default is 0 which prevents priority re- covery if the link is lost for this reason.
+Retries Displays the maximum number of unsuccessful connection attempts.
+If surpassed, the link priority drops to LOW.
+Default is 0, meaning this functionality is disabled.

+Timeout Displays the time that the link must remain with LOW priority due to an excess of unsuccessful connection attempts before recovering its priority.
+Default is 0, which prevents priority recovery if the link is lost.